Kong/ngx_wasm_module/docs/INSTALL.md

 # Installation Instructions

-This document describes the steps to **compile an Nginx/OpenResty release with ngx_wasm_module as an addon**.
+This document describes the steps to **compile an Nginx/OpenResty release with ngx_wasmx_module as an addon**.
 For instructions on the development environment of the module, consult [DEVELOPER.md].

 **Note:** the `wasmx-*.tar.gz` releases are pre-compiled, self-contained